MegaFoxardin/RandMegan/README.md

 - Game Development
 - Cryptographically Secure Random Generations
 - Dice Rolls
-- Low to Medium Security Required Development
+- Low to High Security Required Development
 - Crypto Mining (Even though, I would not recommend it, because Crypto Mining can be risky)
 - Cryptographic Algorithms for Game Development purposes
 - Chess Engines that works on random openings (For example, Leela Chess Zero)
 - Disco Displays
 - Card Games
 - Random Binary Code
+- Card Games

 ## How do you use RandMegan?
 There are a few functionalities we would cover for RandMegan, and it may not be limited to just the functionalities